coralscreates/IJC437-Project-Page/README.md

    - **"acoustic_features.csv"**
    - **"artists_cleaned .csv"**
 3. Open the **IJC437 R codes** folder in the repository
-4. Select and download the **"IJC437 final code .r"** file and open it in RStudio
+4. Select and download the **"IJC437 final pre-merged code.r"** file and open it in RStudio
 5. Follow each step in the script to merge the files and complete the analysis